intelligenia/lulo/README.md

 User::init();
 ```

+# Extending Lulo

+## Adding new DBMS SQL templates
+Add a new folder in sql_templates with the name you will identify your DBMS (mssql2012, for example).

+Overwrite the queries you need.
+Lulo template system will load first the templates you
+specify here and if it doesn't find the template, will try to load it from the _default
+folder.

 # TODO

 - ~~Allow models to dynamically change of table.~~ It can be done by reimplementing **getTableName** method.